 Managing Equipment Requests From Your Job Sites

-If you are like most construction companies your job sites likely sends you tool and equipment requisitions outside of your corporate ERP framework.
+If you are like most construction companies, your job sites likely send you tool and equipment requisitions outside of your corporate ERP framework.
 Either you get a phone call or email that asks you to send some piece of equipment or tool to one of your job sites.
 Then you need to make sure you get all the details associated with the request – the exact type of equipment needed, any add-ons, dates, times, etc. – which likely requires a follow-up call.
 Finally, as the warehouse manager, you need to process the request, pick and ship the equipment or tools, track inventory movement and allocate costs to the job site.

 Sounds easy right?
 Not so much.

 Most corporate broad spectrum ERP systems are not set up to effectively managing equipment and tools for a number of reasons.
 Which means construction companies are turning to add-on software for real-time equipment tracking and warehouse management.